thegetty/quire-docs/content/documentation/figure-images.md

 {{</* q-figure-group class="is-pulled-left" id="1.1, 1.2" */>}}
 ```

 In addition to all the attributes available to the `q-figure` shortcode, the `q-figure-group` extension also supports the `grid` attribute to specify a preferred grid width.
 In the below example, a `grid="2"` is specified and so the gallery grid will be 2 images wide at your publication layout’s full-size.
-Alternately, if you specified `grid="4"` the grid would be 4 images wide making each image relatively smaller.
+Alternately, if you specified `grid="4"` the grid would be 4 images wide, making each image relatively smaller.

 ```go
 {{</* q-figure-group grid="2" id="1.1, 1.2, 1.3, 1.4" */>}}